winhung/go-extractme/README.md

 ## Notes before using this tool
-Please ensure that all comments are removed.
-The file that you want to read, contains only the variables that needs to be converted into JSON file.
+From the file that you want to extract values from, please ensure that all comments are removed from it and it contains only the variables that needs to be converted into the JSON file.